input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 position to discuss suggestions and to test/review patches in the spirit of open source.

-## tl;dr Just tell me how to say hello world {#build}
+## tl;dr Just Tell Me How to Say Hello World {#build}

 You need:

   - [emscripten](https://emscripten.org/docs/getting_started/downloads.html)
     version 3.14 or better.
-Be sure that is has either LLVM 15 or an up to date, patched LLVM 14.
+Be sure that your emscripten is bundled with either LLVM 15 or an up to date, patched LLVM 14.
   - [Nodejs](https://nodejs.org/en/), latest stable version.
 Only if you want to run the compiled JavaScript with node.